It may seem simple, but what all details to add to your resume contact information is a controversial topic.

-Make sure that the numbers you include are ones that are active to take calls on.
+- Make sure that the numbers you include are active to take calls on.

-Your work phone number is not a good choice.
+- Your work phone number is not a good choice.
 Your employer may/may not allow personal calls.
-Also, if you do not want your current company to know about your job switching.
+Also, you may not want your current company to know about your job switching.

-Make sure you have a decent voice mail message in case you are prone to missing calls.
+- Make sure you have a decent voice mail message in case you are prone to miss calls.

 Your Mailing address or Current/Preferred Location

-Include your full mailing address (street address, city, state, and zip code), or just the city and the state.
+- Include your full mailing address (street address, city, state, and zip code) instead of just the city and the state.

-In case you have privacy concerns, it's perfectly alright if you skip your complete address for just the city/state.
+- In case you have privacy concerns, it's perfectly alright if you do not include address on resume; instead, just write the city/state.

 Your Email Address